 When you are sick or injured, deciding where to receive treatment is very important.
 Being prepared can help you make these important decisions when you need to seek care immediately.
-Calling your primary care pysician or the student health center on Rice's campus is the best place to start.
+Calling your primary care pysician or the Student Health Services on Rice's campus is the best place to start.
+You can also use Teledoc or the Aetna Nurse Health Hotline.
 Explain your symptoms to the physician, and they can help advise you on where to seek treatment.

 Urgent care facilities are walk-in clinics.
 Most are open after hours, and some are even open 24 hours a day, 7 days a week.
 Urgent care facilities usually treat injuries minor non-life threating illnesses.
 Urgent care facilities are cheaper than a trip to the emergency room and are usually much faster.
 Emergency rooms are always open 24 hours a day, 7 days a week.
 They treat very severe and life threating conditions.
 A trip to the emergency room is very expensive, because it offers specialized care and diagnostic tests.
 In most cases, you may also have a long wait before you are treated.